USDA-FSA/fsa-design-system/layout/level/index.md

 ## Usage

 {% capture usage_do %}
-* Small-scale layout tasks control components along a level row.
+* For small-scale layout tasks control components along a level row.
-* Vertically center two or more adjacent elements or components.
+* To vertically center two or more adjacent elements or components.
 {% endcapture %}

 {% capture usage_dont %}